We accept rolling applications for all internships. Guidelines, however, are as follows:

 - Commitment to criminal and juvenile justice issues, particularly reform to harsh juvenile sentencing practices in the United States, racial discrimination in juvenile justice, and /or human rights in the United States.

 - Some experience working with Microsoft Office applications.
-Salesforce experience a plus.
+Salesforce and WordPress experience a plus.

 - Well developed organization skills with attention to detail.